koding/kdlearn/guides/vm-asleep.md

 that means the global DNS propagation for your particular VM has not yet completed.
 Global DNS propagation can take anywhere from 1 to 10 minutes from the time you turn on your VM.
+> type:tip
+> For paid accounts, IP addresses don't change upon reboot so DNS propagation
+> is not a problem for those type of accounts.

 If you have tried the above and are still having issues, please [send us a note](mailto:support@koding.com) with the details.